cairo-book/cairo-book/src/appendix-06-cairo-binaries.md

 # OPTIONAL/RECOMMENDED: If you want to install a specific version of the compiler
 # Fetch all tags (versions)
 git fetch --all --tags
-# View tags (you can also do this in the cairo compiler repository)
+# View tags (you can also do this in the Cairo compiler repository)
 git describe --tags `git rev-list --tags`
 # Checkout the version you want
 git checkout tags/v2.5.1